Annual Water Supply

 Colorado-Big Thompson (CBT) Water

-Water supplied by Northern Colorado Water Conservancy District through the CBT system is another significant factor in the city’s annual water supply, particularly during dry years.
+Water supplied by Northern Colorado Water Conservancy District through the CBT system is another significant factor in our annual water supply, particularly during dry years.
 CBT water originates in the Colorado River Basin on the West Slope and is delivered to the East Slope through a 13-mile tunnel.
 Each year, the Northern Water Board of Directors sets an allotment or “quota” of CBT water as a supplemental supply for eastern slope members.

 Higher quotas are typically set when East Slope runoff is projected to be lower than normal and West Slope reservoirs are at or above average storage levels.
 Lower quotas are typically set when East Slope runoff is expected to be above normal or when West Slope reservoirs are significantly below normal storage levels.